ravikv123/emailUtilDemo/README.md

 ============
 ## EMail Util
 The application provides an abstraction between two different email service providers.
 If one of  the services goes down, the service can quickly failover to a different provider without affecting the customers.
-The CLient/response will see if mail is sent successfully or error in sending mail.
+The Client/response contains if mail is sent successfully or list of errors in processing.

 ## Techinical Stack
 Java with Springboot is used to implement the functionality.